mrdeusvu1t/spiral-matrix/README.md

 ## Task description ##

-Implement an algorithm for filling a square matrix of order size with spiral elements.
-The matrix must be filled with natural numbers from 1 to size in increments of 1, starting from the upper left corner and twisting its elements in a clockwise spiral direction, as shown in the following example:
+Implement an [GetMatrix](SpiralMatrixTask/MatrixExtension.cs#L28) for filling a square matrix of order `size` with spiral elements.
+The matrix must be filled with natural numbers from `1` to `size` in increments of `1`, starting from the upper left corner and twisting its elements in a clockwise spiral direction, as shown in the following example:

         Spiral matrix - size = 3